amanda8412383/research-module/README.md

 ### ![#3394FF](http://via.placeholder.com/15/3394FF/000000?text=+) <span style="color:#3394FF">**Data_management :**</span>
 **Formatting**

-containing stata do file that is used to generate tables and graphs in the report, this file is cooperatively contributed by the team.
+containing stata do file that is used to generate tables and graphs in the report, this folder is cooperatively contributed by the team.

 ---